Inam-ulrehman/portfolio/README.md

 6. work on landing page. one by one.
 Google map API use along with nmp package.
 7. Setting up blog page after completing upload of my backEnd server on Heroku.

+# Node.js build in function Fetch used here for api call

 # =========== bank end ============

 1. Server is uploaded on Heroku node.js + express ....